Self-Managed VPS vs Managed VPS: Which is Right for You?

 • Limits customization options since some providers restrict software choices or configurations for stability reasons.

-• Costs more monthly compared to self-managed or unmanaged VPS plans due to bundled services and expert support.
+• Costs more per month than self-managed or unmanaged VPS plans due to bundled services and expert support.

 • Reduces root-level freedom as hosting companies may block certain actions that could affect server performance.